Demi Grace: Universal Music Group

-In January 2019, after performing at the January 1st concert in Lagos, Nigeria, a radio promoter introduced Grace to executives from Universal Music Group Nigeria and in February 2019, she was officially signed unto the Universal Music Group Nigeria imprint.

-In July 2019, she unveiled the lyric video for her debut single under the Universal Music Group titled, Tired of You.
+In July 2019, she unveiled the lyric video for her debut single under the Universal Music Group, titled "Tired of You".

 Grace has a publishing agreement with JTV Digital.

 Artistry

 Grace has cited her musical influences as Janet Jackson, Grace Jones, and Missy Elliot.
 Her music style has been described as evolutionary, as she has sampled different sounds from the afrobeats genre, reggae, rock, pop and R&B.